 Do teachers still use Kahoot?

 Yes, many teachers still use Kahoot.
 However, many are also switching to more powerful and flexible platforms like TriviaMaker that offer more game modes and a better experience for both the teacher and the students.
+For those who want to also compare Kahoot with Blooket and Gimkit, there are extensive comparison guides available to help you make the most informed decision for your specific needs.

 What are the main cons of Kahoot?